 - Write in a structured way and use subheadings marked with h2, h3, etc.

 - Use bulleted lists in longer blogposts to break up the structure

 - Don’t write just to have something written.
-Instead, each article should provide value to the reader
+Create meaningful content.
+Each article should provide value to the reader

 - Don’t just focus on a topic because your SEO research spit out the keyword, but always put the user in focus

-When you strategically use content pillars in your social media strategy, it will help you stay organized, consistent and on-brand.
-With patience and time, content pillars can elevate your marketing strategy and ultimately help grow your business.
+When you strategically create content pillars in your social media marketing strategy, it will help you stay organized, consistent and on-brand.
+With patience and time, social media content pillars help elevate your marketing strategy and ultimately help grow your business.